eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 ## Prospective Students

-I am currentlylooking to hire a graduate research assistant focused on data compression and efficient analysis for large-scale seismic imaging with permafrost monitoring applications (Spring/Summer 2021),  and an undergraduate research assistant working on high-throughput computational science in cloud computing environments (starting January 2021).
+I am currentlylooking to hire a graduate research assistant focused on data compression and efficient analysis for large-scale seismic imaging with permafrost monitoring applications (Spring/Summer 2021),  and two undergraduate research assistants working on high-throughput computational science in HPC and cloud computing environments with applications in permafrost and glacier monitoring (starting January 2021).

+To apply for the undergraduate positions, please email your resume (including details of HPC and/or cloud computing experience) to Eileen Martin by Mon.
+Jan.
+4, 2021.

 Email me if you're a motivated, curious prospective graduate student or undergrad interested in doing research on:
 * imaging science